-Great food truck brands constantly keep an eye on their brand perception to see that the vendor’s ideas are in synch with consumer wants and needs.
+Great food truck brands constantly keep an eye on their brand perception.
+This allows them to see that the vendor’s ideas are in synch with consumer wants and needs.

 Based on the results of perception analysis, food truck vendors begin their trip around the branding cycle again, this time adjusting products, fine tuning positioning statements, strengthening promises, updating presentations, monitoring perceptions in preparation for brand realignment.

 The Bottom Line